h4x3rotab/dstack-teekit/README.md

 ## Usage

 On the client, create a `TunnelClient()` object.
-You should switch out Node.js `fetch` and `WebSocket` instances for our `fetch` and `WebSocket` wrappers, exposed on the `TunnelClient()`.
+You should switch out unencrypted Node.js `fetch` and `WebSocket` instances for our `fetch` and `WebSocket` wrappers, exposed on the `TunnelClient()`.

-It is your responsibility to configure TunnelClient with the expected `mrtd` and `report_data` measurements, certificate revocation lists, and a verifyTcb() function if you wish to check for freshness of the TCB.
+It is your responsibility to configure TunnelClient with the expected `mrtd` and `report_data` measurements, certificate revocation lists, verify the TCB manually inside any custom quote validator.

-Your client will validate these before opening a connection, ensuring that all traffic terminates inside the trusted execution environment.
+Your client will validate all measurements, quote signatures, and additional CRL/TCB info before opening a connection.

 ```ts
 import { TunnelClient } from "tee-channels-tunnel"